-Julie Hogan began her career at NPCA in the fall of 2015 as a senior gifts officer in the development department.
-Currently, she is the Director of Foundation Relations.
+Julie Hogan began her career at NPCA in the fall of 2015 as a senior manager in the development department.
+Currently, she is the Senior Director of Foundation Relations.

 Julie brings over three decades of experience working within the nonprofit sector.
 Prior to coming to NPCA, Julie served as the Vice President for Humanitarian Programs for Frank Foundation Child Assistance International, an international child advocacy organization dedicated to advancing protections for disabled and disadvantaged children from the former Soviet Union, Asia and Central Asia.
 Along with serving as primary grant writer, winning awards from both the public and private sector, she directed the Foundation’s operations, special events, galas and other fundraising and humanitarian campaigns.